rasmus-kirk/halo/documents/thesis/06-plonk/03-protocol.md

 \end{figure}

 This is a trivial problem, so we deduce that $x_1 = 2, x_2 = 7$.
 From the graphs
-above, we can construct some vectors representing the value of our circuit:
+above, we can construct some vectors representing the wire values of our circuit:

 $$
 \begin{aligned}
   \vec{w} &= [ 2, 7, 4, 3, 12, 5, 35, 47 ] \\
   \vec{a} &= [ 2, 7, 3, 12 ] \\
   \vec{b} &= [ 2, 5, 4, 35 ] \\
-  \vec{c} &= [ 4, 35, 12, 35 ]
+  \vec{c} &= [ 4, 35, 12, 42 ]
 \end{aligned}
 $$